nvpnathan/py-vsphere-automation/vds/README.md

+### VDS Creation with single uplink and 3 Portgroups with VLAN Tags

 ### vSphere Requirements

 The VCSA Appliance needs to be deployed already

-## Creating the YAML Configuration file.

-To deploy the VCSA appliance the deployment script needs following environment variables set:
+## Configure Parameters.

+To create the VDS and Port Groups you need to set the following parameters:

 ```
 export VCENTER_IP ='192.168.44.86'                                  # IP for VCSA Appliance